West presses Putin to back ‘last-chance’ Ukraine peace bid

 “There’s no war, thank God.
 But there is definitely an attempt to curb our development,” Putin said in a TASS news agency report.

-In the German city of Munich, his Foreign Minister Sergei Lavrov said he believed the new peace plan could help end the conflict, all the while charging the US and EU with having escalated the conflict at every turn.
+In Munich, his Foreign Minister Sergei Lavrov said he believed the new peace plan could help end the conflict, all the while charging the US and EU with having escalated the conflict at every turn.

 “These talks will continue as you know; we believe there is every possibility that we will reach a result and agree the recommendations that will allow the sides to really untie this knot of a conflict,” Lavrov said.